ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/scala-tracker/Scala-tracker-setup.md

 <a name="hosting" />
 ### 2.1 Hosting

-The Tracker is published to Snowplow's [hosted Maven repository] [maven-snplow], which should make it easy to add it as a dependency into your own Scala app.
+The Tracker is published to Maven Central and JCenter, which should make it easy to add it as a dependency into your own Scala app.

 <a name="sbt" />
 ### 2.2 SBT